 Who provides oversight of animal kennels?

-The town animal control officer conducts an annual inspection of kennels and has the authority to inspect kennels if a complaint is lodged.
+The town animal control officer or their designee conducts an annual inspection of kennels and has the authority to inspect kennels if a complaint is lodged.

 Can the animal care problems at Greyhound Friends be resolved through stronger enforcement?